sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Global Installation
 -------------------

-So far we have discussed how to install PHPUnit on a per-project basis using a PHP Archive (PHAR) -- manually as well as using Phive -- and Composer.
+So far we have discussed how to install PHPUnit on a per-project basis using a PHP Archive (PHAR), both manually and using Phive, as well as using Composer.

 For the sake of completeness, we shall also discuss the possibility of installing PHPUnit globally.
 What we mean by that is having one global installation of PHPUnit where the command-line tool, ``phpunit``, is on your ``$PATH`` to make it globally available in all your projects.